ukarroum/ykarroum-blog/blog/_posts/2020-11-07-subprocess.md

 one interessting thing :

 {% highlight python %}
 for fd, fd2 in (
  (p2cread, 0),
  (c2pwrite, 1),
  (errwrite, 2),
 ):
  if fd != -1:
      file_actions.append((os.POSIX_SPAWN_DUP2, fd, fd2))
 {% endhighlight%}

-we iterate over the fds (in/out/err) of our child process, which are -1 by default as you can see if they're different than -1, based on [https://linux.die.net/man/2/dup2](https://linux.die.net/man/2/dup2), will close fd2 (stand input/output), and copy the value of fd (our new fd) place of it.
+we iterate over the fds (in/out/err) of our child process, which are -1 by default as you can see if they're different than -1, based on [https://linux.die.net/man/2/dup2](https://linux.die.net/man/2/dup2), will close fd2 (standard input/output), and copy the value of fd (our new fd) place of it.

-which mean in our case (-1) nothing happen ! so even if sys.stdout is different than 1, this won't affect children process, and this explain why contextredirect will not affect children output/error
+which mean in our case (-1) nothing happen ! so even if sys.stdout is different than 1, this won't affect children process, and this explain why _contextredirect_ will not affect children output/error

-### `os.posix_spawn`
+### `os.posix_spawn` function

-we open `os.py` (same folder), we put a `/f posix_spawn` : nada. there is no function is this module with this name, my guess is that the function added to the exported functions somehow, and that it may be defined in the c code.
+we open `os.py` (same folder), we do a `/f posix_spawn` : nada.
+There is no function in this module with this name, my guess is that the function added to the exported functions somehow, and that it may be defined in the c code.

 by doing a `grep -R 'posix_spawn'`, we seem to have a strong candidate here :